nordin-johan/apace/README.md

 1. Download the framework and put it in your desired folder.

-2. Add a virtual host called apace.local from your localhost, point DocumentRoot to "c:/wamp/www/apace" and Directory to "c:/wamp/www/apace/".
-Don’t forget to update your computers hosts file.
-If you don’t know how to set up  a virtual host on localhost watch this tutorial: https://www.youtube.com/watch?v=WC8H8sAJLrQ .
-The framework will not work without a virtual host.
+2. Add a virtual host called apace.local on your local client.

-3. In the Apace framework, go to application/app/configuration/config.ini, open the file and set set ```baseurl = http://apace.local/``` .
+3. In the Apace framework, go to application/app/configuration/config.ini, open the file and set ```baseurl = http://apace.local/``` .

 ## 2. Domain mapping